opencor/sundials/doc/arkode/guide/source/Butcher.rst

    :scale: 50 %
    :align: center

-   Linear stability region for the explicit ARK-6-3-4 method.
+   Linear stability region for the ARK436L2SA-ERK-6-3-4 method.
 The method's region is outlined in blue; the embedding's region is in red.